prysmaticlabs/documentation/website/docs/prysm-usage/p2p-host-ip.md

 :::

 In some cases, small changes to your port and firewall configuration can significantly improve your node's peer-to-peer **connectivity**.
-Improved peer-to-peer connectivity benefits the broader Ethereum ecosystem.
+Improved peer-to-peer connectivity benefits the broader Ethereum ecosystem by making blockchain data more available.
 It can also help your validator find more work and earn more ETH.
-In this how-to, we'll review the following procedures:

- 1. Configure your firewall
- 2. Configure your router
- 3. Broadcast your public IP address
- 4. Test your discoverability

 ## Configure your firewall